 We build novel imaging technologies

-The Lew Lab leverages innovations in applied physics, electrical engineering, computational algorithms, and chemistry to create optical imaging systems with unprecedented performance.
+The Lew Lab builds advanced imaging systems to study biological and chemical systems at the nanoscale.
+Our technology leverages innovations in applied optics, signal and image processing, design optimization, and physical chemistry.
 We partner with scientists and engineers across all disciplines to develop technologies to solve unmet needs in science, medicine, and society.

 Creating impactful technology is our passion

 Matt will present “Single-fluorogen imaging reveals the nanoscale structure of beta-sheet assemblies and biomolecular condensates” in the “Single-molecule Dynamics in Complex Chemical and Biological Systems” session at SERMACS 2023.
 Come see his talk on Friday, October 27 at 10:15 AM in the Duke Rehearsal Hall - Durham Arts Council.

 “Capturing images of molecules with a new level of resolution: An interview with Prof. Matthew Lew” was published in Wiley Analytical Science magazine.

 Our lab has received a five-year $2 million Maximizing Investigators’ Research Award (MIRA) from the National Institutes of Health (NIH) to develop adaptive six-dimensional microscopy.
 Congrats, all!